 Every year thousands of Australians retreat to relax at some of Australia’s best beaches, with more than 70 inland beaches between Yarrawonga and Tocumwal alone there is more than enough for everyone to enjoy.

-Cobram’s Thompson beach known as Australia’s largest inland beach is central to all these beaches, which naturally occur as a result of the Murray River twist and turns through the River Red Gum Forest.
+Cobram’s Thompson beach known as Australia’s largest inland beach is central to all these beaches, which naturally occur because of the Murray River twist and turns through the River Red Gum Forest.